microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/use-toolkit-with-react.md

 ### Add the Sign In button

-Next, let's add the **Login** Microsoft Graph Toolkit React component which will display the **Sign In** button people can use to sign in with their Microsoft account to your app.
+Add the **Login** Microsoft Graph Toolkit React component, which will display the **Sign In** button people can use to sign in with their Microsoft account to your app.

 1. In the code editor, open the **src/App.tsx** file, and to the list of imports add: